fricklr/TeeOnArdu/README.md

 Why USB_MIDI?
 -------------
 For example Arduino and Pure Data work quite well together through Arduinos serial interface, but many sound softwares need extra software running as a proxy to work with Arduino.
 Most of them understand MIDI for input and output.
 So in 2011 with friends i designed and built a board the [Kaputtverboten](http://kaputverboten.com/) based on [V-USB](http://www.obdev.at/products/vusb/index.html) and configurable via MIDI.
 It worked very well and we even gave a workshop with it at the [Pure Data Convention 2011](http://www.uni-weimar.de/medien/wiki/PDCON:Workshops/Build_your_own_USB-MIDI-Interface) but we never wanted to sell it apart from the workshops.
 And with the introduction of the Leonardo i thought there would be finally an Arduino that talks MIDI out of the box.
-With the arrival of Arduino Leonardo with it's ATMega32u4 it could have been possible to have a USB-MIDI Device developed directly inside the Arduino IDE but the Arduino Team only implemented keyboard and mouse functionality from the USB-HID (Human Interface Device) family.
+With the arrival of Arduino Leonardo with it's ATMega32u4 it could have been possible to have a USB-MIDI Device developed directly inside the Arduino IDE but the Arduino Team only implemented keyboard and mouse functionality.

 Current situation
 -----------------